donghhan/gulp-static/README.md

 This is the basic static website built with HTML5, and compiling SCSS and TypeScript into CSS and vanilla JavaScript with Gulp.

-For more info about this project, please visit <a href="https://www.apensiablog.dev/docs/gulp-static" target="_blank">here</a>.
+For more info about this project, please visit [here](https://www.apensiablog.dev/docs/gulp-static).

 # To view